What is Geocaching?

 Geocaching at Kejimkujik

-Kejimkujik National Park and National Historic Site and its partner, the Atlantic Canada Geocaching Association (ACGA) are pleased to offer three geocaching series:
+Kejimkujik National Park and National Historic Site and its partner, the Association of Nova Scotia Geocaching are pleased to offer three geocaching series:

 Family Foundations series (launched in 2011) - combines hiking, canoeing and biking to caches located in Kejimkujik’s backcountry.
 This challenging route explores Mi'kmaw culture, local farming traditions, old cabins, and logging history at Kejimkujik.